 The three main causes of erectile dysfunction can be grouped into physical, psychological and contributing factors.

 Some of the common physical causes of erectile dysfunction include:

 The Mayo Clinic says the brain plays a key role in triggering the series of physical events that cause an erection, starting with feelings of sexual excitement.
 A number of things can interfere with sexual feelings and cause or worsen erectile dysfunction.
 These include:

 In addition to the above, various risk factors can contribute to erectile dysfunction, including:

-The good news is that there are many erectile dysfunction treatments available.
-A doctor may recommend well-known oral erectile dysfunction medications like Viagra, Levitra and Cialis.
-There are also natural herbal options available, including ED herbal treatments like Herbal Ignite.
+The good news is that there are erectile dysfunction treatments available.
+A doctor may recommend well-known oral erectile dysfunction medications.
+There are also natural herbal options available, including herbal supplements like Herbal Ignite.
 There are other ED treatments like erectile injections, penile surgery and vacuum pumps.
-Erectile dysfunction medications may cause side effects, or be dangerous to your health, and it is important to talk to your doctor about potential side effects before starting any new prescription medication or treatment.
+Erectile dysfunction medications may cause side effects, or may be dangerous to your health, and it is important to talk to your doctor about potential side effects before starting any new prescription medication or treatment.

 Research shows that sexual spontaneity is very important to men.
 So treatments like pumps and injections, which can be more invasive and which require more pre-planning before sex, may therefore not be as popular as oral ED treatments.

 This may also be the case for some pills, which are required to be taken up to an hour ahead of sex and preferably not after a fatty meal.
 Understandably, this pre-planning can dampen sexual spontaneity, which can put some men off using it.
 “You take the pill and by the time you’re ready for sex, your partner’s fallen asleep,” is a complaint that is sometimes heard.